Enigma of the Mountain of Evil Spirit

 It was only on November 25, 1961 (3) that a famous jungle pilot Harry Gibson happened to fly over this mysterious mountain and spotted something unusual – a carpet of beautiful green forest that was perforated by two enormous and apparently very deep holes – each having a patch of forest at their bottoms.

 In the fantasies of many people this unusual natural phenomenon promised exciting discoveries – may be prehistoric animals still be living there?

 Sarisariñama tepui is located in the middle of a primeval forest with the closest road being hundreds of kilometers away.
 There are more than 100 tepuis (very impressive table-top mountains) in the southern parts of Venezuela and Guiana as well as in the bordering regions of Brazil.
 Tepuis consist of pink, arenitic Paleoproterozoic sandstone (quartzite) of Roraima formation and belong to the oldest exposed formations on Earth.
 Their age is approximately 1.8 billion years (4).

 The summit area of Sarisariñama tepui is 546.88 km² and its slope area is 482 km² (5).

 Most tepuis do not have forest on their tops but in this respect Sarisariñama tepui is not typical.
-The jungle on the top of this tepui is so dense that one can pass within 50 metres of the rim of both sinkholes, without noticing them.
+The jungle on the top of this tepui is so dense that one can pass within 50 meters of the rim of both sinkholes, without noticing them.

-In general tepuis in the eastern part of Guiana Highlands have some sparse and low forest and are comparatively poor in species diversity, but Sarisariñama tepui is an exception, having 15 – 25 metre high trees and being rich with varied species (5).
+In general tepuis in the eastern part of Guiana Highlands have some sparse and low forest and are comparatively poor in species diversity, but Sarisariñama tepui is an exception, having 15 – 25 meter high trees and being rich with varied species (5).